 The running total method

 Gifts are listed in chronological order and a running total is kept.
-The first gifts absorb the nil-rate band — until the total exceeds £325,000, no IHT is due.
+The first gifts absorb the nil-rate band: until the total exceeds £325,000, no IHT is due.
 Once the running total crosses that threshold, IHT is due on the portion above it.

-Example: A person makes three gifts:
+Example: a person makes three gifts:

 - January 2020: £200,000 (running total: £200,000 – within NRB, no tax)